groknut/local-llm-notepad/README.md

 # Local LLM Notepad
-Run a modern LLM anywhere locally with a double‑click.
+Plug a USB drive and run a modern LLM on any PC **locally** with a double‑click.

-No installation, no internet, no API, no GPU, no admin rights required.
+***No installation, no internet, no API, no Cloud computing, no GPU, no admin rights required.***

-Local_LLM_Notepad is an open-source, offline plug-and-play app for running local large-language model.
+Local LLM Notepad is an open-source, offline plug-and-play app for running local large-language models.
 Drop the single bundled .exe onto a USB stick, walk up to any computer, and start chatting, brainstorming, or drafting documents.

 ![Portable One‑File Build](Images/Screenshot1.png)